digital-futures-academy/airport-challenge/src/README.md

 Building Test 4:

-Need to check the value of
+Need to check the value of slotsOccupied has decreased after removeTailNumber function has been run.